infobloxopen/terraform-provider-infoblox/README.md

 https://registry.terraform.io/providers/infobloxopen/infoblox/latest/docs

 ## Provider features
-Provider has NIOS DDI resources as Terraform resources and datasources.
-Below is the consolidated list of the same.
+The provider has NIOS DDI resources as Terraform resources and datasources.
+Below is the consolidated list of supported resources and data sources:
 ### Resource
 * Network View
 * Network
-* Allocation & Deallocation of IP from a Network
+* Allocation & deallocation of an IP address from a Network
-* Association & Disassociation of IP Address for a VM
+* Association & disassociation of IP Address for a VM
 * A Record
 * PTR Record
 * CNAME Record